Get alerts of updates about «Emergency preparedness register for COVID-19 (Beredt C19)»

 National Population Register

 Since October 2020, Beredt C19 collects information from the National Population Register.
-Initially, non-confidential information is collected in Beredt C19, according to the Population Register Act.
-This includes date of birth, gender, basic statistical unit, residential municipality, school district, place of birth (municipality / country), marital status and information about date/place of death.
-Efforts are being made to clarify the legal basis to also obtain confidential information, for example about family relationships, in order to be able to study transmission in families.
+Information collected includes date of birth, gender, basic statistical unit, residential municipality, school district, place of birth (municipality / country), marital status, information about date/place of death and family relationships.
+The latter will be collected in order to be able to study transmission in families.

 Norwegian Registry of Primary Health Care (KPR)